 The air’s capacity to hold onto that humidity depends on temperature.
 Relative Humidity (RH) tells us how much water vapor is in the air, compared to how much it could hold at that temperature, shown as a percentage.

-For example, a relative humidity of 50 percent means the air is holding one half of the water vapor it is able to hold.
-100% RH means that the air is fully saturated, and that your life is miserable.
+For example, a relative humidity of 50 percent means the air is holding half of the water vapor it is able to hold.
+100% RH means that the air is fully saturated, and that your life onboard is miserable.

 This brings us over to the next technical term: The Dew Point (DP) is the temperature the air needs to drop to in order to reach a Relative Humidity (RH) of 100%.
-At this point the air cannot hold more water, is fully saturated, condensation forms, and your life becomes miserable.
+At this point the air cannot hold more water, is fully saturated, condensation forms, and your life becomes intolerable.

 The graph below plots the DP across different Temperature and RH ranges.
 The colours indicate comfort levels.
 Legend is in the chart.